nrb171/Automatic-Publication-Summarization/README.md

 # Introduction
 Utilize OpenAI API and PDF scraping software to extract summaries of academic papers.
 Calculate embeddings and store in a vectorized format to allow for semantic search.
+With gpt-3.5-turbo, each paper costs around $0.15 to processes and embed.

 # Requirements
 - Python 3.6+